hathach/tinyusb/docs/getting_started.md

 5. If you use the device stack, make sure you have created/modified usb descriptors for your own need.
 Ultimately you need to fill out required pointers in tusbd_descriptor_pointers for that stack to work.
 6. Add tusb_init() call to your reset initialization code.
 7. Implement all enabled classes's callbacks.
-8. If you don't use any RTOSes at all, you need to continuously and/or periodically call tusb_task() function.
+8. If you don't use any RTOSes at all, you need to continuously and/or periodically call tud_task()/tuh_task() function.
 Most of the callbacks and functionality are handled and invoke within the call of that task runner.

 ~~~{.c}
 int main(void)